 Symptoms of covid tend to be worse for some people than flu symptoms.
 COVID-19 also presents a greater risk of severe illness and complications like pneumonia.
 The current data shows 15 percent of COVID-19 cases present severe symptoms.
 Up to 5 percent are critical, requiring ventilation.
 These percentages are higher than what medical professionals see with influenza.

 Another key difference between the two illnesses relates to how quickly symptoms appear.
 When you contract the flu, you’ll most likely begin feeling sick within a couple of days.
 COVID-19 symptoms can take five days or longer to develop.
 Some people don’t show symptoms for up to two weeks after contracting the virus.
 This leads to a dangerous phase where people can spread the virus without realizing they have it.
 Current data suggests the virus can spread for approximately 48 hours before symptoms begin.

 Experts are still working to determine how long it’s possible to spread the coronavirus after the point of infection.
 As of now, there’s some evidence that an infected individual can remain contagious for up to 10 days after the onset of symptoms.
 Spread is possible for up to 20 days if the illness is severe.

 It’s also possible to spread the virus while asymptomatic, especially if in close contact with others.

 The COVID-19 Testing You Need at MD Now

 In North America, flu season usually begins in October and continues through May.
 If the delta variant spreads further, we’ll likely see a spike in COVID-19 cases during that same period.

-Along with our convenient COVID-19 PCR testing, we also offer the J&J Janssen COVID-19 vaccine and antibody testing.
+Along with our convenient COVID-19 PCR testing, we also offer the Pfizer COVID-19 vaccine for ages 12 and up and antibody testing.
 You can count on MD Now to provide everything needed to help you get through the pandemic.